Motasem-mk/p7-concevez-analysez-base-donnees-nosql/README.md

 ---

-## Compétences démontrées
+## Skills Demonstrated

-Ce projet démontre les compétences suivantes :
+This project demonstrates the following skills:

-* restauration d’une base MongoDB ;
+* restoring a MongoDB database;
-* compréhension des bénéfices du NoSQL ;
+* understanding NoSQL benefits and trade-offs;
-* analyse de documents semi-structurés ;
+* analyzing semi-structured documents;
-* écriture de requêtes MongoDB simples et complexes ;
+* writing simple and advanced MongoDB queries;
-* utilisation de Python, PyMongo et Polars pour l’analyse avancée ;
+* using Python, PyMongo, and Polars for analytical calculations;
-* connexion d’une base MongoDB à un outil de BI ;
+* connecting MongoDB to a BI tool;
-* conception d’une stratégie de réplication ;
+* designing a replica set strategy;
-* conception d’une stratégie de sharding ;
+* designing a sharding strategy;
-* réflexion sur la haute disponibilité, la scalabilité et la résilience d’une architecture NoSQL.
+* reasoning about high availability, scalability, resilience, and local data access.

 ---

-## Remarque
+## Note

-Les fichiers de données brutes ne sont pas inclus dans ce dépôt.
+The raw datasets are not included in this repository.

-Le livrable officiel du projet est le support de présentation.
-Le notebook Polars est ajouté comme élément complémentaire pour documenter une partie des calculs analytiques.
+The official project deliverable was the PowerPoint presentation.
+The Polars notebook is included as complementary material to document part of the advanced analysis.

 ---

-## Auteur
+## Author

 Motasem Abualqumboz
 Data Engineer